 - Colored or tinted Charcoal

-This is one of my favorite classic drawing tools!
+This is one of my favorite classic drawing tools.
 General’s black and white charcoal is delicately soft and leaves dark hyper-pigmented marks.
-It awesome for shading and drawing bold lines.
+It is great for shading and drawing bold lines.

-For beginners, buy the black and white because it is cheap.
+For beginners, buy the black and white first for its cheaper price.
 I recommend the General’s for their good quality and affordable price.

 Here is my sample drawing using a mix of the black and white charcoal for the darkest parts of the face and graphite pencil for the lightest parts: